Pre-release

 })

-The power cord's max_connections setting overrides the verb's max_attachment setting, allowing the player to plug the power cord into two assets, while the computer and the outlet can still have only one asset plugged into them.
+In this example, the power cord verb subscription's max_connections setting overrides the verb's max_connections setting, allowing the player to plug the power cord into two assets.
+The computer and the outlet don't have any custom value set for max_connections; they'll receive the default value, meaning they each can have only one asset plugged into them.

 • It is possible for authors to modify a verb's params through the use of patchVerb.